cdlhub/documentation/md/OutputComponents.md

 Two types of aal and standard deviation of loss are calculated in aalsummary; analytical (type 1) and sample (type 2).
 If the analysis is run with zero samples, then only type 1 statistics are returned by aalsummary.

-aalsummary requires the aalcalc binaries to be located in a subdirectory of /work, which is itself a sub-directory of the location from which aalsummary is invoked.
-The user must ensure this directory exists, it will not be created automatically.

 ##### Parameters

 * -K{sub-directory}.
 The sub-directory of /work containing the input aalcalc binary files.